SiZapPaaiGwat/mongoomise/README.md

 }).error(function(err){
 	console.log(err)
 })

 ```

 ## Notes

-* Do I have to change my existing code?
+* Do I have to change my existing  mongoose related code?
 No, just follow your old style.
-* Does Schema hooks like Schema.pre work as usual?
-Yes, totally the same.some useful discussion [here](https://github.com/yamadapc/mongoose-bluebird-utils/issues/1)
+* Does hooks like Schema.pre work as usual?
+Yes. some useful discussion [here](https://github.com/yamadapc/mongoose-bluebird-utils/issues/1)
-* Does it support custom model statics?
+* Does it support custom model static method?
 Yes!
+* mongoomise.promiseAll should be invoked `after` all models are `loaded`

 ## To be done

-* add different promise providers, such as Q, when.js, RSVP and so on
+* support different promise providers, such as Q, when.js, RSVP and so on
 * more tests